jianjiu-chen/blood_pressure_reader/README.md

 # Blood pressure reader
-In this project, I aim to build an AI that can recognize blood pressure (BP) monitor readings on pictures taken by mobile phones.
+In this project, I built an AI that recognizes blood pressure (BP) monitor readings on images taken by mobile phones.
-## (1) Model training

-## (2) Model Prediction